Zichen1028/bac59046-5c60-4755-9869-64d39c2d4502/README.md

 ## Problem
-Develop a function that takes one string input of any number of integers separated by single whitespace.
+Develop a function that takes one string input of any number of integers separated by a single whitespace.
 The function then outputs the longest increasing subsequence (increased by any number) present in that sequence.
 If more than 1 sequence exists with the longest length, output the earliest one.
 You may develop supporting functions as many as you find reasonable.

 ### Test Cases
 <details>